 This article is an attempt to summarize my thoughts on the Electrical Engineering courses that I studied.
 The review is very subjective and would apply only to me.
 So, please don’t assume anything.

 I’m reviewing courses taught by faculty affiliated with the Department of Electrical Engineering or are listed under the EE department.
 The Electrical Engineering curriculum consists of many other courses in addition to the ones listed here.
 If you’re interested, you can have a look at the course template here.
+If you wish to know what courses I took at IITK, you can check this out.

 Spoiler alert: I hated Electrical Engineering courses, so the reviews will probably be negative for most courses.
 The reviews are very subjective, and you should not rely on them while choosing courses.
 (To be fair, most of them will be just thrown at you.
 You’ll have no choice.)

-The difficulty level, out of 5, is subjective and based on my impression of the material and the professor. $1$ represents a straightforward course, while $5$ represents a challenging course.
+The difficulty level, out of 5, is subjective and based on my impression of the material and the professor. $1$ represents a straightforward course, while $5$ represents a very challenging course.

 - EE200A - Signals, Systems & Networks